PeteDiMarco/myhelp/README.md

 ## Description

 MyHelp is composed of 2 scripts.
-The first script is called `myhelp.sh`. `myhelp.sh` must be `source`d from the shell in order for MyHelp to read the current shell's aliases and settings. `myhelp.sh` then calls `myhelp.py`.
+The first script is called `myhelp.sh`. `myhelp.sh` must be run with `source` from the shell in order for MyHelp to read the current shell's aliases and settings. `myhelp.sh` then calls `myhelp.py`.

 ### Help

     usage: myhelp [-h] [-D] [-r] [-p PATTERN] [-s] [-i] [NAME [NAME ...]]

     Identifies the names provided.
 Tries every test imaginable.
 Looks for: man pages, info pages, executables in PATH, aliases, shell variables, running processes, shell functions, built-in shell commands, packages, filesystems, and files relative to the current working directory.